wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/index.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-   :description: This section describes how Wazuh can be integrated with several Identity Providers (IdP) to implement Single Sign-On (SSO).
+   :description: Wazuh can be integrated with several Identity Providers (IdP) to implement Single Sign-On (SSO).
+Learn more about it in this section of the Wazuh documentation.

 .. _single-sign-on: